CDCgov/rsv-forecast-hub/model-output/README.md

 -   `quantile`
 -   `samples`

-This value indicates whether that row corresponds to a quantile forecast or sample trajectories for weekly incident hospital admissions.
+This value indicates whether that row corresponds to a quantile forecast or sample trajectories for weekly incident RSV hospital admissions or RSV emergency department visit proportions.
 Samples can either encode both temporal and spatial dependency across forecast `horizon`s and `location`s or just encode temporal dependency across `horizon` but treats each `location` independently.

 ### `output_type_id`
 Values in the `output_type_id` column specify identifying information for the output type.